William Wilberforce was an eighteenth/nineteenth century parliamentarian best known for opposing slavery

 1791: Between this date and 1805 similar Bills were put before parliament and all were defeated sometimes in the Commons and sometimes by the Lords.
 Wilberforce became a figure of hate in some quarters and all sorts of false stories were bandied about concerning him.

-1806: (December) The Bill was eventually passed by the House of Lords.
+1806: The Bill was eventually passed by the House of Lords in December.

-1807: (February 23rd) The House of Commons finally passed the Bill with a large majority and it received the Royal Assent in March which effectively banned the trading in slaves.
+1807: The House of Commons finally passed the Bill on February 23rd with a large majority and it received the Royal Assent in March which effectively banned the trading in slaves.

 1825: William Wilberforce retires from Parliament due to ill health.